gramjos/GetGitHubRepoNames/README.md

 ```

 ##### When the awk command recives the raw HTML
-The nature of `awk` is a line by line parser.
+<p style="color:red;">The nature of `awk` is a line by line parser.
 So question becomes, what sequence of characters can be searched for that is uniquely shared between the desired lines.
-The desired lines have directory and file information that will be eventually printed to the screen.<br>
+The desired lines have directory and file information that will be eventually printed to the screen.</p>
 Within the single quotes in the command below, sets up a regular expression that matches the pattern between the forward slashes. `$0` repersents the whole line and the tilde `~` operator specifies regular expression matching.
 So, one can wrap the previous two statements together by saying, as `awk` takes its line by line input, it is searching for the exact string `class="js-navigation-open Link--primary"` <br>
 Aside,`-F` flag for field separator pattern.
 How a matched is segmented/grouped.
 Either, the opening or closing character of and opening or closing tag.
 ```shell